You are here

 The PSAB assesses causality of adverse event(s) and in some cases requests further clinical or laboratory information from the reporter.
 Medical officers review serious reports and branch staff regularly analyse reporting data to identify potential safety signals.

 Reports are forwarded to the Uppsala Monitoring Centre in Sweden, which administers the World Health Organization Collaborating Centre for International Drug Monitoring.
 This global database began in 1968 as a pilot program involving 10 nations, including Australia, and now receives reports from more than 80 nations.

 Database of Adverse Event Notifications

 Information in the publicly searchable Database of Adverse Event Notifications (DAEN) comes from reports made to the TGA by a wide range of sources, including members of the public, general practitioners, nurses, other health professionals and the therapeutic goods industry.
 Reports in this database start from 1 January 1971 up to three months prior to the date of access.
-The TGA uses this three-month period to investigate each adverse event report.
+The TGA uses this three-month period to investigate any potential safety concerns identified.

 The DAEN, which was launched in 2012, was created to support better health outcomes by providing access to the information that the TGA gathers while monitoring medicine and vaccine safety in Australia.

 The TGA encourages the reporting of all suspected adverse events to medicines and vaccines available in Australia, including prescription medicines, over the counter and complementary medicines.
 The reporting of seemingly insignificant or common adverse events can contribute to the TGA's investigation of a potential safety signal.

 - suspected adverse events involving new medicines and vaccines

 - unexplained adverse events (adverse events that are not described in the Product Information)